Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Before we wrap up the manual installation portion of this tutorial, I want to show you an advanced trick.
 This solution will help you achieve accurate event tracking when using multiple pixels.

 This could happen if you have multiple stakeholders or agencies involved with a website.
-Some of them might be doing brand advertising while the other is doing performance marketing.
-This means that they’ll each want to track different data with their own Facebook Pixels.
+Some of them might be doing brand advertising while others are doing performance marketing.

-But each of these pixels accounts should initiate their own Base Pixel for the events they track to function properly.
+This means that they’ll each want to track different data with their own Meta Pixels.
+But each of these pixel accounts should initiate its own Base Pixel for the events they track to function properly.

 Screenshot of base pixel 2 tag configuration with name, HTML, and Save button highlighted

-Now, if we preview the Container and refresh the page, you’ll see in the Facebook Pixel Helper that we have two pixels initiated on this page.
-Each pixel detected the pageview and five second timer, but it seems that the pageview fired before the second Base Pixel finished executing.
+Now, if we preview the Container and refresh the page, you’ll see in the Meta Pixel Helper that we have two pixels initiated on this page.

-Facebook will say here that they detected the pageview event code, but no pixel was activated for it.
-This data gets especially confusing because the five second timer was still recorded by the second Base Pixel, since it had time to finish executing before the event fired.
+This data gets especially confusing because the five-second timer was still recorded by the second Base Pixel since it had time to finish executing before the event fired.

-So you can already see that lots of things can go wrong when we have multiple pixels.
-Some Tags may fire before the Base Pixel finishes loading, some Tags might fire to all pixels instead of just one, or some of Tags could fail to fire to the pixel that they were supposed to find.
+Some Tags may fire before the Base Pixel finishes loading, some Tags might fire to all pixels instead of just one, or some Tags could fail to fire to the pixel that they were supposed to find.

 The Solution